cactusoft-ca/test-reporter/README.md

     # When true, the report will be published as a comment in your pull request.
     report-comment: 'false'

+    # When true, the report will be published as a job summary.
+    report-job-summary: 'true'

     # Set action as failed if test report contains any failed test
     fail-on-error: 'true'